LLNL/sundials/doc/idas/guide/source/Usage/FSA.rst

 .. c:function:: int IDASetNonlinearSolverSensStg(void * ida_mem, SUNNonlinearSolver NLS)

-   The function :c:func:`IDASetNonLinearSolverSensStg` attaches a ``SUNNonlinearSolver``  object (``NLS``) to IDAS when using the ``IDA_STAGGERED`` approach to  correct all the sensitivity variables after the correction of the state  variables.
+   The function :c:func:`IDASetNonlinearSolverSensStg` attaches a ``SUNNonlinearSolver``  object (``NLS``) to IDAS when using the ``IDA_STAGGERED`` approach to  correct all the sensitivity variables after the correction of the state  variables.